7 Steps To Find Out If Your Niche Ideas Are Profitable

 No need to pay for anything or add credit.
 Once that is done you'll then click 'Get search volume data and trends.

 Then simply enter your niche idea or keywords.

-Before you search choose location as 'USA' or whichever country you'd like to target.
+Before you search choose the location as 'USA' or whichever country you'd like to target.

-I tend to stick with USA as it's the largest English speaking market and where the bulk of spending on the internet is.
+I tend to stick with the USA as it's the largest English-speaking market and where the bulk of spending on the internet is.